svpino/ml.school/README.md

 ```

 This will run the notebook and make sure everything runs.
 If you have any problems, it's likely there's a configuration issue in your setup.

-## Resources

-* [Serving a TensorFlow model from a Flask application](program/serving/flask/README.md): A simple Flask application that serves a multi-class classification TensorFlow model to determine the species of a penguin.